Gifts and donations to charity in a will

-When your Will is written to include gifts or donations to charities and organisations, you can continue to support them after you’re gone.
+When your will is written to include gifts or donations to charities and organisations, you can continue to support them after you’re gone.

-Gifts and donations to charity in a Will are normally exempt from Inheritance Tax.
+Gifts and donations to charity in a will are normally exempt from Inheritance Tax.
 To qualify for the Inheritance Tax exemption the charity requires a Charity Reference Number from HM Revenue & Customs.

-At Co-op Legal Services we can provide you with help and guidance over the phone at every stage of writing your Will.
+At Co-op Legal Services we can provide you with help and guidance over the phone at every stage of writing your will.

-If you die without a Will, your estate (your home, car, bank accounts, investments and everything else you own) is distributed in accordance with the Rules of Intestacy, which make no mention of donations to any organisations (charitable or otherwise), and if you have no living family members, all your property and possessions will go to the Crown.
+If you die without a will, your estate (your home, car, bank accounts, investments and everything else you own) is distributed in accordance with the rules of intestacy, which make no mention of donations to any organisations (charitable or otherwise), and if you have no living family members, all your property and possessions will go to the Crown.

 Around 13% of all charity income in the UK comes from legacies and without this income charities would have to cut services and many would simply not exist.
-By making a Will you can donate to charity.
+By making a will you can donate to charity.